atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program-Term1--Project1/README.md

  ### Known Issues :

- 1.Set up is no done for Linux environment
+ 1.Set up is not done for Linux environment

  2.Set up is not done for Docker on AWS.

+ 3.Some of package for python are installed manully